Code-Institute-Submissions/ci_milestone1/README.md

 The html and css in this section was largely copied from here and then amended and tailored by me for this firm’s needs

 ### Carousel
-Was taken from [here](https://codepen.io/Washable/pen/Oxqjbq?editors=1100) and tailored by me for website's needs
+Was taken from [here](https://codepen.io/Washable/pen/Oxqjbq?editors=1100) and tailored by me for the website's needs